 There are several benefits to having walkthrough software to help with your onboarding:

-- Most walkthrough software can be deployed without relying on your internal development/engineering teams.
-The walkthrough is added as a layer that sits on top of your product.
+- Less reliance on your internal development/engineering teams.
+The walkthrough is added as a layer that sits on top of your product and involves little to no code.

-- Walkthrough software are specialized Saas companies themselves.
-They offer their software for a few hundred dollars per month.
-Consequently, this saves you time, resources, and money you would spend building product walkthroughs internally.
-Atlassian, who built an internal walkthrough software for themselves, spent 2 years and approximately $ 3 million on the project.
+- Walkthrough software are specialized SaaS companies themselves.
+Pricing is usually a few hundred dollars per month.
+Using them saves you time, resources, and money you would spend building product walkthroughs internally.
+Atlassian, who built an internal walkthrough software for themselves, spent 2 years and approximately $3 million on the project.

-- By not relying on your engineering team, your product team can really “own” the onboarding process.
+- Your product team can really “own” the onboarding process.

 - This makes you more agile because deploying tweaks to the walkthroughs is much easier due to the low-code or no-code aspect of walkthrough software.